Research ethics glossary

 sites: the places, for example department, laboratory, schools, clinics, or homes, where research is to be carried out.

-Notes: if research is to be carried out at health or higher education institutions other than those of the University of Oxford it is likely that ethical approval will be needed from the bodies which cover those sites as well as from CUREC.
+Notes: if research is to be carried out at health or higher education institutions other than those of the University of Oxford it is likely that ethics approval will be needed from the bodies which cover those sites as well as from CUREC.

 sponsor: the individual, company, institution or organisation that takes on ultimate responsibility for the initiation, management (or arranging the initiation and management) of and/or financing (or arranging the financing) for certain classes of clinical research.
 The sponsor provides insurance for the research, but is not necessarily the funder.